 - socialisation – he loves meeting dogs and people, in that order.
 He’s probably met another hundred people and their pets in the last couple of weeks.
 He had his walking buddy Syd over for the day to get him used to other dogs in the house.
 He’s also booked into a new puppy club next Sunday.

 - cats – no longer a problem they walk past each other, even when Itchy is being a miserable sod and meowing at him.
-Scratchy has wanted to play with Archer and visa versa but they are talking a different language.
+Scratchy has wanted to play with Archer and vice versa but they are talking a different language.
 As Wen pointed out, a dog tail wag means friend/excitement, a cat tail wagging usually means I’m annoyed back off.
 I’m sure they’ll figure it out and be frolicking before long.
 But this is a huge win for peace in the house.

 - training – we are still bedding in the basics, there’s learning and then there’s just reacting.
 I don’t think the commands are truly in there until he reacts without thinking.
 If he has to ponder a command there’s a good chance his belligerent side will often step in.
 Wen has bought a book of 101 tricks to teach your dog, there’s optimism.